Bontsokwane/shop-solution/README.md

 ## Run all test cases

+JUnit and Mockito was used to make test cases.

 Run [mvn clean install] to install and run all the test cases.

 I used Jacoco plugin for Coverage Analysis and Reporting.After running [mvn clean install] reports directory(on this project) will be created under target/my-reports.
 Click index file and open it with a browser and inspect generated reports.
+For code quality, Sonarqube shall be used.

 Sample: